gingerhome/gingee/docs/ai-context/ai-context.md

 ## Chapter 6: A New Paradigm - Building with a GenAI Partner

-GingerJS was co-authored with a Generative AI, and you can leverage this same powerful workflow to build your own applications.
+Gingee was co-authored with a Generative AI, and you can leverage this same powerful workflow to build your own applications.
 The key is to provide the AI with a "knowledge bundle" of the platform's architecture.
 We've created this for you.

 **How to Start a Development Session with an AI:**

-1.  **Get the Context File:** Locate the pre-built `docs/ai-context.md` file in the GingerJS repo.
-This file contains all the core concepts and API references of GingerJS that an AI needs.
+1.  **Get the Context File:** Locate the pre-built `docs/ai-context.md` file in the Gingee repo.
+This file contains all the core concepts and API references of Gingee that an AI needs.

 2.  **Start a New Chat:** Open a new session with a capable coding AI partner (like Google Gemini).

 3.  **Use the Priming Prompt:** Your very first message should be to upload or paste the **entire contents** of the `ai-context.md` file, preceded by this simple instruction:

-    > **You are an expert developer for a Node.js application server called GingerJS.
+    > **You are an expert developer for a Node.js application server called Gingee.
 Your goal is to help me build a new application on this platform by exclusively using the following context, documentation, and API reference.
 Analyze it carefully and confirm when you are ready to begin.**
     >
     > `[PASTE THE ENTIRE CONTENTS OF ai-context.md HERE]`